Now showing 1 - 10 of 33

 Open Access

-A prospective longitudinal study of mobile touch screen device use and musculoskeletal symptoms and visual health in adolescents
+Mobile touch screen device use and associations with musculoskeletal symptoms and visual health in a nationally representative sample of Singaporean adolescents

 Toh, Siao Hui